Flying to Bulgaria

 In Bulgaria a Visa is required by all travellers except nationals of EU countries, for stays of up to 90 days within each six-month period (except nationals of Ireland and the UK, who may stay for up to 30 days within a six-month period); nationals of Croatia, Chile, Japan, Korea (Rep), Lichtenstein, Malaysia, Norway, San Marino and Switzerland, who don’t need a visa for Bulgaria for stays of up to 90 days within a six-month period; and nationals of Andorra, Australia, Canada, Israel, Macedonia (Former Yugoslav Republic of), Monaco, New Zealand, Romania, Serbia and Montenegro, USA and Vatican City, for stays of up to 30 days within each six-month period.

 The main airline in Bulgaria is Balkan Bulgarian Airlines (LZ) and the main international airports in Bulgaria are:

 Sofia Airport: (SOF) 10 km.
 Far from the city, a 20-minute trip.
 There are buses every ten minutes that join the airport with the city.
 There is a service of taxis: the route must be negotiated before departure.

 Vrazhdebna, more commonly known as the Sofia Airport (SOF), is the main airport in Bulgaria.
 The airport serves Bulgaria Air and Hemus Air.
-Sofia Airport was the main headquarters for Balkan Airlines, but recent bankruptcies in the airline industry has led to that once popular airline’s demise.
+Sofia Airport was the main headquarters for Balkan Airlines, but recent bankruptcies in the airline industry have led to that once-popular airline’s demise.

 In the meantime, other airports accept travellers.